SpectraLogic/ds3_hadoop/README.md

 Releases
 ========

-Version `0.7.1-SNAPSHOT` is available for use.
-This is the first version of the DS3 Hadoop SDK.
-This version supports both bulk gets and bulk puts to a DS3 compliant device.
+Version `0.8.0-SNAPSHOT` is available for use.
+Only bulk puts are supported with this release.

 Samples
 =======

 The repository includes a module that contains sample programs that use the ds3-hadoop API.
 They can be referenced [here](https://github.com/SpectraLogic/ds3_hadoop/tree/master/ds3-hadoop-samples/src/main/java/com/spectralogic/hadoop/sample)

-To run the examples, make sure the one you want to run is uncommented in the [build.gradle](https://github.com/SpectraLogic/ds3_hadoop/tree/master/ds3-hadoop-samples/build.gradle) in the `ds3-hadoop-samples` module.
+To run the examples, make sure the one you want to run is uncommented in [build.gradle](https://github.com/SpectraLogic/ds3_hadoop/tree/master/ds3-hadoop-samples/build.gradle) in the `ds3-hadoop-samples` module.
 Then from the project root run: `./gradlew ds3-hadoop-samples:run` which will compile and run the sample.